Polyarteritis nodosa (PAN) is a systemic inflammatory necrotising vasculitis that involves small to medium sized arteries (larger than arterioles).

 Patients can present with systemic and focal symptoms.

 Non-specific systemic signs and symptoms are almost always present and include fever, malaise and weight loss.

 Localised symptoms relate to ischaemia and infarction of affected tissues and organs.
 The most commonly involved vessels, are the renal arteries 1, with visceral involvement also considered relatively common.
 The pulmonary circulation is typically spared, although bronchial arteries may occasionally be involved.

 - renal: 80-90%, tends to be the prominent site and major cause of death

 - pancreas: 25-35%

 - CNS complications: 20-45% 4

-Initially there is transmural and necrotizing inflammation of medium sized arteries, mostly involving part of the circumference which causes weakening of the wall leading to microaneurysm formation and subsequent focal rupture.
+Initially there is transmural and necrotising inflammation of medium-sized arteries, mostly involving part of the circumference which causes weakening of the wall leading to microaneurysm formation and subsequent focal rupture.
 There is a predilection for branch points.
 Fibrinoid necrosis of vessels promotes thrombosis of vessels followed by infarction of the tissue supplied.
 Fibrous thickening and mononuclear infiltration occur at a later stage.
 Different stages of inflammation can occur in the same vessel at different points .